Updated

 Multi-model flexibility.
 Switch between GPT, Claude, and Gemini within the same interface based on task type.
 This is increasingly rare at the $10/month price point.

 Solid free tier.
-2,000 completions and 50 chat requests per month is legitimately useful for side projects and evaluation.
+Up to 2,000 completions per month plus a monthly AI Credit allowance for chat and agent use is legitimately useful for side projects and evaluation.

 Best-in-class for Python, TypeScript, Java, C#.
 Completions in these languages are noticeably better than competitors at equivalent pricing.